 - Trading in a trunk road picnic area provided under Section 112 of the Highways Act 1980.

 - Trading as a news vendor, where the only articles sold or offered for sale are newspapers and periodicals.

 Street trading is only allowed on certain streets between the hours of 9am to 10pm Monday to Sunday inclusive and is subject to conditions.
-With the exception of the named prohibited streets, street trading in any part of the Rossendale Valley will require a street trading consent.
+With the exception of the named prohibited streets (where trading isn’t allowed), street trading in any part of Rossendale will require a street trading consent.

-Please note that in respect of noise from ice cream van chimes etc, it is an offence to sound your chimes before 12 noon or after 7.00 p.m.
+In relation to noise from ice cream van chimes etc., it is an offence to sound your chimes before 12 noon or after 7.00 p.m.
 It is also an offence to sound your chimes in such a way as to give reasonable cause for annoyance.